seanmacavaney/clpsych2021-shared-task/README.md

 ### Scoring and Submission Format

-The official task metrics are F1 score, F2 score (weights recall higher than precision), Precision, Recall, and AUC.
-We provide our official scoring script here:
+The official task metrics are F1 score, F2 score (weights recall higher than precision), True Positive Rate, False Alarm Rate, and AUC.
+We provide our official scoring script here: [scoring script][score-script].
-[scoring script][score-script].
 The script takes in the source file and a TSV file with your results.
 The TSV file should be formatted as follows:

 ```
 [USER_ID] \t [LABEL] \t [SCORE]